 Some patients present with recurrent episodes of haemoptysis with almost asymptomatic periods in between (bronchiectasis sicca).

 Haemoptysis may occasionally be very large and life-threatening.
 It results from erosion of abnormal bronchial artery-pulmonary artery communications which may develop in bronchiectasis.

 Physical findings include evidence of malnutrition in long-standing cases, and digital clubbing.
 Examination of the chest reveals persistent coarse crepitations over a localised region of the lung, usually at the base.
-The affected side of the chest may be retracted, with wasting of the overlying muscles on account of associated pulmonary fibrosis.
+The affected side of the chest may be retracted, with wasting of the overlying muscles on account of associated pulmonary fibrosis (Homeopathy Treatment for Pulmonary Fibrosis).
 In the presence of large bronchiectatic cavities, bronchial breath sounds may be heard.
 Patients with extensive bilateral disease may have evidence of pulmonary hypertension, cor pulmonale and chronic airways obstruction.
 In some patients, particularly those with bronchiectasis sicca, there may be no positive finding on clinical examination.